Stock futures plunge as investors digest Trump’s tariffs

 Dow futures plummeted more than 1,100 points, or 2.7%.
 S&P 500 futures sank 3.9%.
 Futures tied to the Nasdaq 100 plunged 4.7%.

-US stocks closed higher Wednesday afternoon ahead of Trump’s announcement on tariffs, but a selloff began as he unveiled his plan, holding up a chart that depicted how rates would increase depending on the country.
+US stocks had closed higher Wednesday afternoon ahead of Trump’s announcement on tariffs, but a selloff began as he unveiled his plan, holding up a chart that depicted how rates would increase for each country.

+Key Asian stocks mostly sank shortly after opening on Thursday, hours after the broad-based tariffs were announced.
+Japan’s benchmark Nikkei 225 index tumbled at least 4%.
+South Korea’s KOSPI plunged 2.7% and Hong Kong’s Hang Seng Index slid 2.4%.
+Taiwan’s Taiex was closed for a holiday.

 Wall Street had been nervous about Trump’s tariffs, though some analysts expected stocks could rally if the tariff announcement was lighter than feared.
 Those hopes were quickly dashed as Trump unveiled baseline 10% tariffs on all imports, plus higher rates for specific countries.